 In 2006 FOCA implemented a new program, the FOCAFellowships.
 Commensurate with our mission to support California artists, every other year we award direct unrestricted grants to mid-career artists in recognition of their significant contributions to the California art scene.
-Selection of Fellowship recipients begins with five distinguished curators nominating ten artists each.
-From this pool of fifty, a jury of three arts professionals selects the grantees.
+Selection of Fellowship recipients begins with three curators nominating ten artists each.
+From this pool of thirty, a jury of three arts professionals selects the grantees.
 FOCAFellowships are designed to encourage and support California artists with an exhibition history of 10-25 years.

 Fellows of Contemporary Art is pleased to announce the 2013 FOCAFellowships.
 This year artists Hilja Keading, T. Kelly Mason and Kori Newkirk were selected to receive an unrestricted grant of $10,000 each.

 A biennial artist grant program begun in 2006, the FOCAFellowships have already supported eight mid-career artists holding an important place in the California community.
 For this round, a pool of 28 artists were nominated by three California Curators; final selection of the grant winners for 2013 was made by Rebecca Morse, Associate Curator Department of Photography, LACMA, Rebecca McGrew, Senior Curator, Pomona College Museum of Art, Scott Grieger, Professor and Director of Painting, Otis School of Art & Design and Leah Ollman, Art Writer, Los Angeles Times and Art in America.